 Who We Are

-IN-RICHES is a multi-disciplinary collaboration with contributions from CSU Agricultural Experiment Stations, CSU Department of Soil and Crop Sciences, and Ground Up Consulting.
-It is a project of CSU Spur.
+IN-RICHES is a transdisciplinary collaboration with contributions from CSU Agricultural Experiment Stations, CSU Extension, CSU Department of Soil and Crop Sciences, and other CSU departments.
+We also collaborate with researchers from other universities and experts from Ground Up Consulting.

 Megan Machmuller